lcheylus/icbirc/README.md

 - Add logs for debug and output with syslog
 - Add init scripts for BSD
 - Add SystemD service for Linux
+- Add GitHub workflows for build on Linux, FreeBSD, OpenBSD and NetBSD

 ## Related links